-Pope urges Christians to save polluted planet from 'debris, desolation and filth'
+Pope urges Christians to save planet from 'debris, desolation and filth'

-ROME Pope Francis called on Thursday for concerted action against environmental degradation and climate change, renewing his fierce attack on consumerism and financial greed, which, he said, were threatening the planet.
+ROME (Reuters) - Pope Francis called on Thursday for concerted action against environmental degradation and climate change, renewing a fierce attack on consumerism and financial greed which, he said, were threatening the planet.

-A year after publishing the first ever papal document dedicated to the environment, the pope returned to the subject calling on Christians to make the defense of nature a core part of their faith.
+A year after publishing the first papal document dedicated to the environment, the pope urged Christians to make the defense of nature a core part of their faith, adding it to the seven "works of mercy" they are meant to perform.

 "God gave us a bountiful garden, but we have turned it into a polluted wasteland of debris, desolation and filth," Francis said in a document released to coincide with the World Day of Prayer for the Care of Creation.

-Born in Argentina, Francis is the first pope from a developing nation and has placed environmental causes at the heart of his papacy, denouncing what he sees as a "throwaway" consumer culture and rampant, market-driven economies.
+Born in Argentina, Francis is the first pope from a developing nation and has placed environmental causes at the heart of his papacy, denouncing what he sees as a throwaway consumer culture and rampant, market-driven economies.

-"Economics and politics, society and culture cannot be dominated by thinking only of the short-term and immediate financial or electoral gains," Francis said, suggesting more ambitious action might be needed to curb climate change.
+"Economics and politics, society and culture cannot be dominated by thinking only of the short term and immediate financial or electoral gains," Francis said, suggesting more ambitious action might be needed to curb climate change.

-World leaders agreed at a United Nations summit in Paris last December to commit to new policies to limit greenhouse-gas emissions in an effort to stabilize rising temperatures.
+World leaders agreed in Paris last December to commit to limiting greenhouse-gas emissions in an effort to stabilize rising temperatures, while the World Meteorological Organization (WMO) said in July the earth was warming faster than expected and on track for its hottest year ever.

-Francis welcomed the accord, but said world temperatures looked liked setting new records this year and urged voters everywhere to make sure their governments did not backtrack.
+Francis welcomed the Paris accord, but urged voters everywhere to make sure their governments did not backtrack.

 "It is up to citizens to insist that this happen, and indeed to advocate for even more ambitious goals," he said.

-He urged the world's one billion Roman Catholic to embrace ecology, saying defense of the environment should be added to the so-called acts of mercy, which provide believers with guiding principles and duties that they are meant to follow.
+He asked the world's one billion Roman Catholic to embrace a green agenda, saying defense of the environment should be added to the works of mercy, which provide believers with guiding principles and duties that they are meant to follow.

-These centuries-old practices include taking care of the hungry and sick, burying the dead and teaching the ignorant.
+These include taking care of the hungry and sick, and teaching the ignorant.
+Six were spelled out in the New Testament; the seventh -- burying the dead -- was added in the Middle Ages.

 "May the works of mercy also include care for our common home," Francis said, adding that simple, daily gestures which broke with "the logic of violence, exploitation and selfishness" would make a difference.

-Even recycling rubbish, switching off lights and using a car-pool or public transport would help, he said.
+Even recycling rubbish, switching off lights and using a car pool or public transport would help, he said.
 "We must not think that these efforts are too small to improve our world."

+Bishop Brian Farrell, head of the Pontifical Council for Promoting Christian Unity, said the pope's words did not represent new Church rules, but thought his suggestions would be assimilated by congregations around the world.

+"It is obviously a rare thing to add to the acts of mercy, but things change.
+This shows the movement of the church through time.
+We need new calls for responsibility," he told Reuters.

-(Reporting by Crispian Balmer; Editing by Jon Boyle)
+Reporting by Crispian Balmer; Editing by Jon Boyle and John Stonestreet